 By Echo Wang and Anirban Sen

-The valuation Arm is currently seeking represents a climb-down from the $64 billion valuation at which SoftBank acquired the 25% stake in the company it did not already own from its $100 billion Vision Fund last month.
+That price range values Arm at $50 billion to $54.5 billion on a fully diluted basis.
+This would represent a climb-down from the $64 billion valuation at which SoftBank last month acquired the 25% stake it did not already own in the company from the $100 billion Vision Fund it manages.

-(Reporting by Echo Wang in New York; Editing by Greg Roumeliotis, Matthew Lewis and Chizu Nomiyama)
+(Reporting by Echo Wang and Anirban Sen in New York; Editing by Greg Roumeliotis and Richard Chang)